 SHOEFITTER

 The ShoeFitter app designed by German company Formigas aims to bring returns down and boost customer satisfaction.
-With the help of Apple’s FaceID sensor feature recent iPhone models, customers can scan their feet and use the measurements to check whether the chosen shoe will fit.
-This technology can be integrated into existing shopping apps or as a link connecting users to the ShoeFitter app.
-The company offers multiple schemes to retailers: ‘Rental’ for a software development kit option, where brands and online retailers pay royalties to use the ShoeFitter functionality in their own ommerce channels; an ‘Affiliate’ scheme where end consumers utiliing the app are forwarded to an online or offline retailer, pay commission the generated sales; and a ‘Data’ insights scheme for companies that need access to shoe fitting intelligence to optimize and develop better fits their footwear.
+With the help of Apple’s FaceID sensor, a feature of recent iPhone models, customers can scan their feet and use the measurements to check whether the chosen shoe will fit.
+This technology can be integrated into existing shopping apps or be used as a link connecting users to the ShoeFitter app.
+The company offers multiple schemes to retailers: ‘Rental’ for a software development kit option, where brands and online retailers pay royalties to use the ShoeFitter functionality in their own e-commerce channels; an ‘Affiliate’ scheme where end consumers utilizing the app are forwarded to an online or offline retailer, who pays up to 12% commission on the generated sales; and a ‘Data’ insights scheme for companies that need access to shoe fitting intelligence to optimize and develop better fits for their footwear.

 https://shoefitter.io/